-- Describe the history, structure, and functions of the main components of the American criminal justice system. - Analyze principles and applications of statutory and Constitutional law, particularly the requirements adhered to by law enforcement, courts, and corrections. - Produce written communications that meet the standards for transfer and a criminal justice system professional. - Examine critically contemporary problems and issues within criminal justice. - 5.
-Examine bias and cultural competence in the criminal justice system. - Demonstrate a work ethic consistent with the expectations of a professional criminal justice agency.
+- 1. Describe the history, structure, and functions of the main components of the American criminal justice system. - 2.
+Analyze principles and applications of statutory and Constitutional law, particularly the requirements adhered to by law enforcement, courts, and corrections. - 3.
+Produce written communications that meet the standards for transfer and a criminal justice system professional. - 4.
+Examine critically contemporary problems and issues within criminal - 5.
+Examine bias and cultural competence in the criminal justice system. - 6.
+Demonstrate a work ethic consistent with the expectations of a professional criminal justice agency.

 Code Title Units

-Required Core C ourses (18 units)
+Required Core Co ourses (18 units)

 ADMJ-120 Introduction to the Criminal Justice System 3

 ADMJ-121 Introduction to Criminal Law 3

 ADMJ-122 Introduction to Criminal Procedures 3

 ADMJ-123 Introduction to Community Policing 3

 ADMJ-125 Introduction to Evidence 3

-ADMJ-190 Administration of Justice Internship 1 3
+ADMJ-190 Administration of Justice Internship 1,Administration of Justice Internship 3

 Required Electives (3 units)

 Complete one of the following courses: 3

 ADMJ-124 Introduction to Investigation

 ADMJ-130 Introduction to Juvenile Procedures

 To receive an Associate Degree, students must complete 60 degree applicable semester units with a grade point average of at least 2.0.
 Students must also complete the NVC General Education (p.
-41) pattern to earn an Associate degree.
+42) pattern to earn an Associate degree.
 Consultation with a Counselor is highly encouraged to ensure all requirements are met.